sasaa123sharma/Common/README.md

 #Implement your own tail (Read last n lines of a huge file) - Tail.c
 #Find missing number - MissingNum.c
 #find missing elements in a range and misssing elements should be printed in sorted order - MissingNums.c
+#Find the repeating and the missing - FindTwoNum.c